theislab/graph_abstraction/minimal_examples/comparisons/README.md

 <img src="../figures/aga.png" height="200">

 Among the competing algorithms, only StemID 2, the successor of StemID [(Grün *et al.*, Cell Stem Cell, 2016)](https://doi.org/10.1016/j.stem.2016.05.010), is able to produce sensible results for this dataset.
 It produces a lineage tree that is partly correct (left panel) .
 The underlying sampled clusters and minimum spanning trees recognize one cluster as disconnected, but misinterpret the other cluster (right panel).
+This is from Supplemental Figure 1 of the paper.

 <img src="./stemID/Rplots_X_krumsiek11_blobs_shifted_1.png" height="250"><img src="./stemID/Rplots_X_krumsiek11_blobs_shifted_2.png" height="250">

 The stemID computation, including tSNE, ran for 17 min [(*stemID*)](stemID).
 Comparing this with 0.5 s for graph abstraction and 2.8 s for tSNE, both in Scanpy ([*minimal_examples*](../minimal_examples.ipynb)), Scanpy is 309 times faster.

 Monocle 2 is highly sensitive to the clusters in the data and hence not able to produce any meaningful result for this data, regardless of the choice of parameters.
-The three branches in the Monocle tree correspond to the two clusters and the continuous manifold (coloring as in the Scanpy figure above and Figure 1 of the paper).
+The three branches in the Monocle tree correspond to the two clusters and the continuous manifold (coloring as graph abstraction result).
+This is from Supplemental Figure 1 of the paper.

 <img src="./figures/monocle2_with_blobs.png" height="300">